zacwalters4/zacwalters4/README.md

 # Welcome
 Hello, my name is Zac.
-I recently graduated from Turing School of Software & Design and currently employed with NovaEdge Technology.
+I recently graduated from Turing School of Software & Design and currently employed with NovaEdge Technology as a Front End Software Engineer Intern.
 I am heavily motivated by self improvement and competition, and driven to push myself and my development skills to the highest level possible.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/zac-walters-67951b250/)
 ## Languages/Frameworks